Want to keep meat you’re smoking or grilling from drying out?

 This ensures that every bite of the meat will be jam-packed full of flavor.
 This is because, unlike a normal marinade, it doesn’t only come in contact with the meat’s exterior.

 Why Should You Inject Marinade into a Pork Butt?

 Due to the amount of connective tissue in a pork butt you need to cook it for a long time.
 The low and slow method allows the connective tissue to break down into juicy gelatin.
 However, a long cook can also lead to dry meat.
 So injecting it just ensure it stays juicy and moist.

 What Types of Liquid Can You Inject using an Injector?

 There’s a whole variety of different types of liquid you could inject into the meat as a liquid marinade.
-Some of which include: coca-cola, beer, and all sorts of fruit juices.
+Some of these include: coca-cola, beer, and all sorts of fruit juices.

 While normal dry rubs and wet marinades are great, injection marinades truly change the smoking and barbecue game.

 If you’re struggling to keep your smoked meat moist during your cooks, then give the meat injector a try.
 Try whipping up your own homemade injection marinades, and feel free to share them with me!